python/cpython/Doc/library/idle.rst

 code execution process.
 A connection must be established whenever the Shell starts or restarts.
 (The latter is indicated by a divider line that says 'RESTART').
-If the user process fails to connect to the GUI process, it displays a ``Tk`` error box with a 'cannot connect' message that directs the user here.
+If the user process fails to connect to the GUI process, it usually displays a ``Tk`` error box with a 'cannot connect' message that directs the user here.
 It then exits.

+One specific connection failure on Unix systems results from misconfigured masquerading rules somewhere in a system's network setup.
+When IDLE is started from a terminal, one will see a message starting with ``** Invalid host:``.
+The valid value is ``127.0.0.1 (idlelib.rpc.LOCALHOST)``.
+One can diagnose with ``tcpconnect -irv 127.0.0.1 6543`` in one terminal window and ``tcplisten <same args>`` in another.

 A common cause of failure is a user-written file with the same name as a standard library module, such as *random.py* and *tkinter.py*.
 When such a